-- The District Plan Member Policy Working Group (any District Councillor can attend as an observer); - The Scrutiny Committee for Planning and Economic Development (any District Councillor can attend and request to speak); - Council (consists of all District Councillors); and - Councillors will be directly informed and can respond during the public consultation period.
+- The Scrutiny Committee for Community, Housing and Planning (any District Councillor can attend and request to speak); - Council (consists of all District Councillors); and - Councillors will be directly informed and can respond during the public consultation period.

 3. Why are people being involved?